Tgodmuna/eazipay/README.md

 To view the landing page and user dashboard, follow these steps:

-1. Open the browser.
+1. Choose either the landing page or user dashboard main file from the `component/landing page or dashboard` directory.
-2. Choose either the landing page or user dashboard main file from the `component/landing page or dashboard` directory.
+2. import the DBholder in the app.js which is the parent file that contains all other dashboard file .
-3. import the DBholder in the app.js which is the parent file that contains all other dashboard file .
+3. And for the landing page , import HomeFile in App.js.
-4. And for the landing page , import HomeFile in App.js
+4. Open the Vscode editor terminal and navigate to eazipay directory and run `npm start and view the page at local host 3000` .

 ## Roadmap